prasadchandrasekaran/roman-numeral/README.md

 ### Methodology

 - **Development**: The application was developed following TDD (Test-Driven Development) principles.
-The core logic was implemented first, followed by extensive unit tests.
 - **Testing**: The project includes unit tests for all core functionality.
 Performance tests are included to demonstrate the scalability and efficiency of the solution.
 - **Documentation**: Inline comments are included in the source code to explain the logic.
 This README provides an overview and instructions for building, running, and testing the project.

 ### Testing

-1. Run unit tests:
+1. Run unit tests and integration test:
     ```bash
     ./gradlew test
     ```